whage/thesis/thesis.md

 the structures and algorithms behind them.
 First, I'll survey the history and theoretical background of type systems.
 I'll look at how type systems evolved, and how they can be categorized.
+**TODO: revise:**
 I'll compare the type systems of widely used programming languages and will try to give an overview of the possibilities of recent advances in type systems and programming language design.

+# Hypotheses
+1. Untyped languages are inferior to typed ones. **Why are types missing from assemblers?**
+2. Static type checking can measurably increase programmer productivity. **Likely false, there seems to be no evidence**
+3.

 \pagebreak